breatheco-de/linked-services-django-plugin/docs/getting-started/scopes.md

 I would recommend your that you would use the following naming convention, `action_name:data_name` like `read:repo` or `data_name` like `repo`.

+## Get a user

+`scope` and `ascope` inject a function called `get_user`, it's a synchronous implementation in `scope` and an asynchronous implementation in `ascope`. `get_user` returns a user object or none if does not exist an user in this app and in the related application.

 ## Examples

 ### Sync